-The entire plot is made up of one inappropriate gag after another.
+The entire plot amounts to one inappropriate gag after another.
 When sales are down, antics ensue, including a riot, a competition with a middle-aged boy-band, and TV commercials claiming Selleck has testicular cancer, so consumers should buy a car now before it’s too late.
 Meanwhile, Don actually begins to feel something for Selleck’s daughter Ivy (Jordana Spiro), but she’s already engaged to a putz named Paxton (Ed Helms).
 The only laugh-out-loud funny moments involve a subplot with Selleck’s 10-year-old son Peter, who has an issue with his pituitary gland; as a result, he looks about 35 and is played by comedian Rob Riggle.
 Babs has the hots for Peter, despite knowing about his condition, and does everything she can to coax the confused, utterly innocent man-boy into bed.
 How wrong, but how funny.
-If only the rest was as amusing.
+If only the rest of the movie was as amusing.

 A.B.C.
 Always Be Closing.
 Those words, so faithful to true salesman vocabulary, were made sad and desperate when David Mamet wrote Glengarry Glen Ross in 1984.
 Here such truisms are uttered and forgotten in favor of stripper jokes, cheap motels, and an overuse of the F-word—a lot of salesman clichés.
-Swearing and raunchy humor are all well and good in waves alternated with a story.
+Swearing and raunchy humor are all well and good when there’s a story behind them.
 But the filmmakers behind this movie have done something intriguing; they’ve made a comedy with no redeemable characters and no engaging plot to speak of.

-The unfunny attempts to be wacky and distasteful are just so ineffective, so agonizingly flat, that the whole runtime becomes a waiting game for the end credits.
+The unfunny attempts to be wacky and distasteful are just so ineffective, so agonizingly flat that the whole runtime becomes a waiting game for the end credits.
 What’s more, because there’s no relief from the bombardment of stupidity, its 89-minute runtime feels like a never-ending blur of bad humor.
-Compare the experience to car shopping.
+Compare it to the experience of car shopping.
 You approach the lot and see all those salesmen in their cheap suits and windbreakers hovering about like chatty vultures.
 Once you’re there, you’re stuck humoring them until either you buy a car, leave the lot, or die from overexposure to BS.
-The only difference here is that Jeremy Piven is the salesperson and Will Ferrell has a cameo.
+The only difference here is that Jeremy Piven is the salesperson, and Will Ferrell has a cameo.
 Does that sound like a good time?